 Come off the A24 at Washington and turn towards Steyning.
 Almost immediately there is a turn to the right which you follow until it almost takes you back onto the A24.
 Here’s the car park.

-From here it’s a steady climb to Chanctonbury Ring and you eventually join the South Downs Way that leads you to the trees.
+From here it’s a steady climb until eventually, you join the South Downs Way that leads you to the trees at Chanctonbury Ring.
 As you slowly climb, Sussex reveals itself in all its mesmerizing beauty.
 The world sounds different up here with a special kind of silence.
-You’ll pass the Dew Pond on your left but you may not notice it if you’re not looking as it’s not immediately obvious from the path.
+You’ll pass a dew pond on your left but you may not notice it if you’re not looking as it’s not immediately obvious from the path.

 Circular route 2